TAU-Power-Electronic-Systems/Soft4PES/docs/_sources/autoapi/soft4pes/model/grid/index.rst

    system is the grid current in the alpha-beta frame.
 The system input is the converter three-phase switch position or modulating signal.
 The grid voltage is considered to be a disturbance.

+   This class can be used as a base class for other grid models.

    :param par: Grid parameters in p.u..
    :type par: RLGridParameters